shiningrain/JailGuard/README.md

 ## Experiment Results

-To comprehensively evaluate JailGuard, we construct the first multi-modal LLM jailbreaking attack dataset that covers ten types of jailbreak attacks on image and text modalities.
+To comprehensively evaluate JailGuard, we construct the first comprehensive LLM prompt-based attack dataset that contains 11,000 items of data covering 15 types of jailbreaking and non-jailbreaking attacks on image and text modalities.
+Based on this dataset, we conduct large-scale experiments that spend over 500M paid tokens to compare JailGuard with 12 state-of-the-art (SOTA) jailbreak and non-jailbreak injection detection methods on text and image inputs.
-The evaluation on our dataset shows that JailGuard can effectively detect jailbreaking attacks on image and text modalities.
+The experimental results indicate that all mutators in JailGuard can effectively identify LLM prompt-based attacks and benign samples on image and text modalities, achieving higher detection accuracy than SOTA.
-JailGuard has separately achieved the best detection accuracy of 89.38% and 85.42% on image and text inputs, outperforming state-of-the-art defense methods by 15.28%.
+In addition, the default combination policy of JailGuard further improves the detection results and has separately achieved the best accuracy of 86.14% and 82.90% on text and image inputs, significantly outperforming state-of-the-art defense methods by 11.81%-25.74% and 12.20%-21.40%.
 In addition, JailGuard can effectively detect and defend different types of jailbreaking attacks.
-On all types of collected attacks collected, the best detection accuracy of JailGuard is always more than 70%.
+Among all types of collected attacks, the best detection accuracy in JailGuard ranges from 77% to 100%.
-By contrast, the best detection accuracy of the state-of-the-art baseline methods on any collected attacks is lower than JailGuard, and even less than 10% on `GPTsimulator` and `MasterKey-poc` attacks.
+The combination policy in JailGuard can achieve an accuracy of more than 70% on 10 types of text attacks, and the detection accuracy on benign samples is over 80%, which exhibits the best generalization among all mutators and baselines.

 ![figure](./misc/repo_fig1.png)
 ![figure](./misc/repo_fig3.png)